 - Integrations

 Integrations ensure that vital registration and attendee data is shared between your event technology system and your virtual event platform.
-It also enables this data to be shared with you marketing automation, and CRM systems.
+They also enable this data to be shared with your marketing automation and CRM systems.
 Use integration tools to keep your attendee data in one place to allow you to jump on leads more quickly and analyze key insights from events such as session attendance and engagement.

 How to Host a Virtual Event